Westcliffe, Colorado: History

 Westcliffe had its start in 1881 when the Denver and Rio Grande Western Railroad was extended to that point.
+The town was originally named Clifton but was later renamed Westcliffe after Westcliffe-on-Sea, England, by William Abraham Bell, a businessman who owned a large amount of land in the area.

 Geography

 Westcliffe is located west of the geographic center of Custer County in the Wet Mountain Valley, between the Wet Mountains to the east and the Sangre de Cristo Range to the west.
 The town of Silver Cliff is immediately to the east of Westcliffe.

 According to the United States Census Bureau, the town has a total area of 3.2 km2, all of it land.